I Fighter Command

 I Fighter Command was a United States Army Air Forces intermediate command responsible for command and control of the fighter operations within the First Air Force during World War II.
 It was initially established in June 1941 as the 1st Interceptor Command to provide air defense of the Northeastern United States.
 Following the attack on Pearl Harbor, the command's area of responsibility extended over the entire Atlantic coast and into Canada and Iceland.
-As the perceived threat of attack decreased, the command's responsibnility for training units and aircrews became its primary mission.
+As the perceived threat of attack decreased, the command's responsibility for training units and aircrews became its primary mission.
 The command continued its mission until March 1946, when it was inactivated.

 History

 Background

 GHQ Air Force (GHQ AF) had been established with two major combat functions, to maintain a striking force against long range targets, and the air defense of the United States.
 In the spring of 1941, the War Department established four strategic defense areas and GHQ, AF reorganized its Northeast Air District as 1st Air Force with responsibility for air defense planning and organization along the eastern seaboard.
 Simultaneously, an Air Defense Command was established at Mitchel Field to plan the air defense of the United States and develop air defense doctrine.
+(Note: This command is not related to Air Defense Command established in March 1946.
+It was constituted on 26 February 1940 and activated on 1 March 1940 and assigned to First Army until March 1941, when it was assigned to GHQ AF.)